AlibabaCloudDocs/waf/intl.en-US/Website Access/Website access with CNAME/Add websites.md

         Possible causes: The account that you use to add the domain name does not have management permissions on Alibaba Cloud DNS resources, or the uploaded HTTPS certificate does not match your domain name.

         **Note:** Assume that your website uses **HTTPS** and the certificate verification succeeds.
-If the uploaded certificate and the website do not match, the certificate detection still fails, and the DNS record is not automatically changed.
+If the uploaded certificate and the website do not match, the certificate detection still fails, and WAF does not automatically change the DNS record.
 In this case, you must upload a valid and correct certificate and then manually change the DNS record.
 For more information, see [Upload HTTPS certificates](#section_jo2_hwu_mbj).

         Click **manually access the DNS**.
 In the **Manual Configuration** dialog box, change the DNS record.
-For more information, see [Change the DNS settings](/intl.en-US/Website Access/Website access with CNAME/Change the DNS settings.md).
+For more information, see [Change a DNS record](/intl.en-US/Website Access/Website access with CNAME/Change a DNS record.md).

     -   **The maximum number of domain names has been reached.**